getodk/docs/odk1-src/briefcase-intro.rst

 ================

 :dfn:`ODK Briefcase` is a desktop application that runs on macOS, Windows, and Linux.
-It is used for pulling, pushing, and exporting blank forms and submissions on ODK servers such as :doc:`central-intro` and :doc:`aggregate-intro`.
-You can also use Briefcase to pull form submissions directly from :doc:`collect-intro`.
+It is used for pulling, pushing, and exporting forms on ODK servers such as :doc:`central-intro` and :doc:`aggregate-intro`.
+You can also use Briefcase to pull forms directly from :doc:`collect-intro`.

 .. include:: incl/briefcase-features.rst